 Where to Stay in Saint John

 Stay at the Delta Hotel Saint John.
 Conveniently located right in the middle of the historic downtown area of Saint John, you will be able to get out of your car and really stretch your legs as you tour the area on foot.

-At time of writing this article, this hotel books for less than 200 CAD per night, and keep in mind Marriot honors a host of travel discounts, so make sure to check and see if you are eligible for a discounted rate.
+At the time of writing this article, this hotel books for less than 200 CAD per night, and keep in mind that Marriott honours a host of travel discounts, so make sure to check and see if you are eligible for a discounted rate.
 It never hurts to ask!

 Fundy National Park

 Located near the Village of Alma, Fundy National Park is a must-see for nature lovers and outdoor enthusiasts.